withstudiocms/artemis/README.md

   - `list` - List all Crowdin embeds in the current channel
 - `docs <query> [hidden=false] [language=en]` - Search the docs for a specific query (uses Algolia Docsearch API)
 - `issue-from-thread <repository> <type> [title]` - Create a GitHub issue from the current thread
+- `issue-settings` - Manage issue command settings
+  - `add-repo <repository> <owner> <label>` - Add a repository to the issue command allow list
+  - `remove-repo <repository-label>` - Removes a repository from the issue command allow list
+  - `list-repos` - List all repositories in the issue command allow list
 - `ptal <github-url> <description>` - Sends a PTAL (Please Take A Look) notification for a pull request
 - `ptal-settings` - Configure the PTAL service for this server
   - `set-ping-role <role>` - Set the role to ping for PTAL notifications